 “I’ve never heard of that before,” said Britta.
 “What kinds of medicines do they make?”

 “A variety.
-Form basic healing balms to supernatural power boosts.
+From basic healing balms to supernatural power boosts.
 The more potent the remedy…”

 “The more likely it is to blow up?”

 “Exactly.”
 There was a hint of a smile under L-15’s luxurious beard.
 “People invest their time in forging and alchemical processes to try and gain a step up the ladder to heaven.
 It requires fortitude and perseverance, and a degree of good fortune, but if they are lucky enough to create a magical weapon or a pill that deepens the pool of power from which they can draw, then they have the chance to face the challenges of this world with a valid expectation of success.”

 L-15 opened his hand to reveal a large circular pill, milky white like a pear.

 “A pill like this can give you the ability to lift up mountains and sleep among the clouds.”

 Was he offering it to her?
 Trying to tempt her?
 Casually checking if she was interested in self-medicating?

 Britta wasn’t particularly interested in weight training with mountains or making her beds in the clouds.
 It also looked like it would be a hard pill to swallow.